Notifying the Public of Rights Under Title VI

 Questions or comments about this plan may be submitted to:

-Date approved by Ability Building Center Board of Directors: June 23, 2015
+Date approved by Ability Building Community Board of Directors: June 23, 2015